How many people have died bungee jumping? Many people have died, but the odds are still low.

 The world of adventure sports is full of dangers, and one that has its own strange flair is the sport of bungee jumping.
 While it may seem like a relatively tame activity, statistics show thatBetween 1986 and 2002, there were 18 bungee-jumping fatalities.

 Since 2015, 5 people have died while bungee jumping.
 According to bungee jumping death statistics, there is a 1 in 500,000 chance of dying while doing so.
-If you are thinking about doing a bungee jump, it is best to go with these statistics in mind and understand the risks involved before doing so.
+If you are considering doing a bungee jump, it is best to consider these statistics and understand the risks involved before doing so.

 Those who have never done a bungee jump before should avoid going from very high altitudes or jumping alone.
 This could be dangerous if something goes wrong.